1. Providers

 You can also load hls.js by statically, or dynamically importing it and setting the library property on the provider like so:

-The provider will fire the following events on <media-player> while loading hls.js:
+Regardless how you decide to load hls.js (NPM/CDN), the provider will fire the following events on the player while loading the library:

 You can configure hls.js using the config property on the provider like so: